 Materials Cost: $14,200 (this includes a used hay wagon chassie on which her house sits)

 Total Cost of Beth’s 120 Square Foot House: $21,200

 Our house was built with a combination of reclaimed and new materials.
 We used locally milled wood for the framing, but purchased reclaimed 100 year old barn wood for the exterior siding.
 The windows and doors were a combination of reclaimed from the Habitat ReStore, and bargains from a materials overstock warehouse.

 The house is insulated with rigid foam in the floors and blown cellulose in the walls and ceilings.
 Half of the house’s floors was insulated with free, used rigid foam; the rest was new.

-Our house’s interior is still unfinished, but we have included our estimate of the materials we need to purchase (sheetrock,plaster, and cork flooring in the kitchen).
+Our house’s interior is still unfinished, but we have included our estimate of the materials we need to purchase (sheetrock, plaster, low VOC floor sealant for the living room and kitchen).
 However, we have not included the cost of our front porch, or some interior finish wood/shelving, as we are milling and planing our own wood.

 Unlike Beth, we did not account for items like a table and chairs, sink, counter top material, or a wood stove because we already owned those items.

 Materials Cost: $7,800